colinaut/action-table/README.md

 When initialized, for accessibility action-table wraps the innerHTML in a button.
 When sorting it adds aria-sort the th with the sort direction.
 It also adds "sorted" class to the td when a column is sorted.

+**Content Editable cells**

+You can add `contenteditable` to any td and action-table will recognize this, any changes made by the users will update the table on blur (when the user tabs or clicks away).

 **Attributes:**

 * sort: name of the default column to sort by